 According to Dr. Glancy, an important function of the WOA is that it offers endowments to fellows and residents to recognize scientific achievements.
 “Part of the very rich tradition of the WOA involves the fostering and promotion of resident research and the presentation of scientific papers,” says Dr. Glancy.
 Along with providing cash awards to the fellows and residents who have winning papers, the WOA also pays for the winners’ airfare and a one-night hotel stay so they may attend the organization’s annual meeting.

 “Regional associations, such as the WOA, play a vital role in both the development of scientific knowledge and the distribution of information and education,” says Richard F. Kyle, MD, AAOS president.
 “Under the Academy’s unity initiative, we are creating a place and developing a new role for regional societies.”
-The AAOS presidential line will meet with the WOA’s presidential line (as well as with the presidential lines of the other regional orthopaedic societies) at the upcoming AAOS Annual Meeting.
+The AAOS presidential line met with the WOA’s presidential line (as well as with the presidential lines of the other regional orthopaedic societies) at this year’s AAOS Annual Meeting.

-The 2007 WOA annual meeting will be held July 18-21 in San Diego at the Hotel del Coronado.
-Visit online for more information about the WOA, visit www.woa-assn.org
+The 2007 WOA annual meeting will be held from July 18 – 21 in San Diego, California at the Hotel del Coronado.
+For more information about the WOA, visit www.woa-assn.org